 In order to be offered a place on the course, students must reach the required standard of English (IELTS 5.5 or equivalent).
-They will need to provide an English language test score, a copy of their English language certificate, a personal statement, a letter of recommendation from their home university, and a copy of their passport (with all relevant pages and including their visa).
+They will need to provide an English language certificate and a copy of their passport. (with all relevant pages and including their visa).
 If they are a sponsored student, they must attach a copy of confirmation from their sponsors stating that they (the sponsor) will pay their fees.

 Applications should be made online: